jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-trends-to-expect-for-2023/index.md

 Even though it started with,
 for instance,
 playful or recreational uses,
-it is true that today it's beginning to enter dark sides for immoral purposes.
+it is true that today it's beginning to enter the dark side for immoral purposes.
 This is an increasingly accessible technology, even for people with low technical knowledge.